Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/README.md

 Dig this indicator?
 Want to support me doing more free stuff? <a href="https://buymeacoffee.com/Triex">BuyMeACoffee</a>

 I am creating a (likely) paid (automatic trading) `Strategy` using this while I optimise the free indicator.
-Rarly backtests give great results.
+Early backtests give great results.
 Currently working on optimising the probability side - but this may take some time as I am mid other projects.

 ---